bbauska/CSS-Basics/README.md

 </div>
 ```

-**ix) Attribute Selector**: The attribute selector targets elements based on the presence and/or value of HTML attributes, and is declared using square brackets
+**ix) Attribute Selector**: The attribute selector targets elements based on the
+presence and/or value of HTML attributes, and is declared using square brackets.

 ```css
 input[type="text"] {